Path spaces of pushouts: Preliminaries

-A fundamental fact valid in any $(\infty,1)$-category is that (co)cartesian squares can be pasted.
-For pushouts this means that in any diagram as follows, if the left square is cocartesian then the outer square is cocartesian if and only if the right square is cocartesian.
+A fundamental fact valid in any $\infty$-category is that (co)cartesian squares can be pasted.
+For cocartesian squares this means that in any diagram as follows, if the left square is cocartesian then the outer square is cocartesian if and only if the right square is cocartesian.

 We will use also the following more refined statement.

 \begin{lemma} Consider a composite square in $\mathcal E$ as below.

 The cogap map $X \sqcup^A C \to Z$ of the outer square is the composite of a pushout of the cogap map $X \sqcup^A B \to Y$ of the left square followed by the cogap map $Y \sqcup^B C \to Z$ of the right square. \end{lemma} \begin{proof} Consider the following diagram.